Cobb Landmarks and Historical Society, Inc.

 RSS Feed

-You must think preserving local history is important; otherwise you wouldn't be reading this!
+You must think preserving local history is important or you wouldn't be reading this!

-Did you know we're a private nonprofit organization?
+a 501(c)(3) nonprofit organization?
 That means we rely 100% on financial support from businesses, foundations, and individuals - people just like you!
-If you support our mission to share the stories and preserve the places that form our community, please consider becoming a sponsor or becoming a member.
+If you support our mission to share the stories and preserve the places that form our community, please consider getting involved!

 NEWSLETTER